-I’ve mentioned several times that success is not easy.
-There is a price you have to pay for success.
-You need to find this price and then commit to paying it.
+Success is not easy and there is always a price you have to pay for it.
+You need to find the price for success in whatever you want to achieve, and then commit to paying it.

 Very few people come into success by chance.
 It takes time, commitment, discipline and determination to succeed at anything.
 This process simply starts with making a decision to be successful in your goal, no matter what.

-In this post, I’ve answered 4 questions about success:
+In this post, let’s look at 4 questions about success:

 1. What makes people successful?